-During the early 20th century, peculiar pieces of architecture sprung up across California which, under the influence of the movie industry, was what author Jim Heimann describes as “a perfect incubator for the outrageous and amazing”.
+During the early 20th century, peculiar pieces of architecture sprung up across California which, under the influence of the movie industry, was “a perfect incubator for the outrageous and amazing”.

 With locals rejecting convention, many businesses constructed fabulously weird buildings – selling chilli dogs from a giant dog, ice cream from an oversized owl, and tights from a store topped by an enormous disembodied leg.
 And it didn’t stop at huge recreations.
 Others invested in massive signs and statues, or added lavish details reminiscent of bygone architectural styles.

 “California was not only ripe for programmatic architecture but provided a template that emboldened people in other states and countries to thumb their noses at the status quo and build the impossible—or at least the highly improbable,” says author Jim Heimann.

 The author traces the roots of these architectural oddities back to director DW Griffith, whose Bablyonia set, placed in the streets of Hollywood, “set the tone of the intrusion of Hollywood fantasy on the urban landscape”.

 Business owners keen to attract the attention of passing cars hired movie set builders to create far-fetched, and often absurd, roadside structures.
 An influx of new arrivals to the state also meant architectural heritage from around the world was brought together, and developers were happy to experiment.
 In 1934 Fortune magazine dubbed California “the land of the bizarre” for its burgeoning set of weird buildings.